lcdm-uiuc/info490-fa15/orientation/syllabus.md

 ### Assignments ###

-Each week will contain an assignment that will involve one or more computational tasks related to the focus for that given week.
-The assignment must be submitted via the Moodle Workshop tool for the relevant week.
-The Assignment is due by 6:00 PM Central on Saturday of that week.
-No submissions will be accepted past this deadline.
+Every week but the first and last will contain an assignment that will involve one or more computational tasks related to the focus for that given week.
+The assignment will be automatically extracted from your JupyterHub server at the indicated deadline.
+You will have a 24-hour late period, at which a second extraction process will be performed.
+No assignment will be accepted past this deadline.
+The full credit assignment deadline is 6:00 PM Central on Saturday of that week.

 ### Peer Review ###